wearefine/fae/docs/features/flex_components.md

 ### Models

-The installation added a model concern, `models/concerns/flex_componentable_concern.rb` which contains the association definitions.
+The installation added a model concern, `models/concerns/flex_componentable_concern.rb` which contains the association definition.
 Include this in your models to give them Flex Components.

 ```ruby
 class Wine < ActiveRecord::Base